Tayra-Sakurai/mathematics-help-site/README.md

 # mathematics-help-site
-A forum site with people good at mathematics and AI
+_A forum site with people good at mathematics and AI_

+This project is going to be connected to [http://tamu64.php.xdomain.jp].
+Also this project is provided as an open-source platform.

 ## Main Features